aiven/devportal/docs/tools/cli/user/user-access-token.rst

 ::

-  avn user access-token create --description "To be used with python notebooks"
+  avn user access-token create --description "To be used with Python Notebooks"

 **Example:** Create a new token expiring every hour if not used.